-Fill in the details 4.35.
+Fill in the details 4.37.
 Let p be the proposition "Iron Man is on TV," q be "I will watch Iron Man," and r be "I own Iron Man on DVD."
 Fill in the missing information in the following table.

 With Variables/Operators In English

 $p \rightarrow q$

-If I don't own Iron Man on DVD and it is on TV, I will

 watch it.

 $p \wedge r \wedge \neg q$

 I will watch Iron Man every time it is on TV, and that is

 the only time I watch it.

 I will watch Iron Man if I own the DVD.